tabilzad/ktor-docs-plugin/README.md

 ```

-You could also annotate the entire `Application` module with multiple route definitions.
-The plugin will recursively visit each `Route`. extension and generate their documentation.
+You could also annotate the entire `Application` module with multiple/nested route definitions.
+The plugin will recursively visit each `Route`. extension and generate its documentation.
 ```kotlin

 @KtorDocs